 There are a few places I like to hang out and I have purrrfectly good reasons for doing so.
 For instance, I do not see the harm in hanging out in the take out bag after the humans have emptied the food from it.
-Good grief, it’s not like I got any treats but I do enjoy the delicious smells..
+Good grief, it’s not like I got any of the dinner but I do enjoy the delicious smells..
 Really people,.
 Don’t be so selfish!

 They shoo me away from the bag so I shrug my shoulders and think, “fine, there are lots of other places for me to lounge.

 I find a new spot and wouldn’t you know, the female human starts screeching, “Get down!”
 How rude!
-And I think I look quite adorable, how could anyone yell at all this cuteness.
+And I think I look quite adorable, how could anyone yell at all this cuteness?
 And what’s so sacred about this thing they call the “dining room table” anyway?

 So, like the good kitty I am, I remove myself from the dining room table, and stretch out on the window ledge in the kitchen.
 And again I get attitude and stink eye.
 Good grief what in the world do these humans want from me?
 And anyway, I think the color of those oranges really compliments my black and white fur.